NotAMonkeIRL/Multiple-Roblox-Instances/README.md

 # License
 [(Back to top)](#table-of-contents)

-You can redistribute this product freely. <br>
+You can redistribute this program freely. <br>
-**!Disclaimer!: Me, NotAMonkeIRL accept no liability for damages on your computer or violations against the Roblox Terms of Service, while this product is running on YOUR device.
+**!Disclaimer!: Me, NotAMonkeIRL accept no liability for damages on your computer or violations against the Roblox Terms of Service, while this program is running on YOUR device.
 Also, this tool is not intended for being used for botting Experiences, Exploiting and automatisation.
 This is just a Project for me to learn more abount programming.
 I will also take this down, if Roblox requests me to do so.**
 >Made with love by deldown